 The most crucial difference between cryptocurrencies and digital money is who controls their monetary value or the number of coins that may exist (money issuance).
 In the case of digital currencies, the central bank and the government, banks, and other intermediaries establish the value of the currency in question.

-The centralized rule is why we see how some currencies collapse after their governments created and replicated them almost to infinity.
+The centralized rule is why some currencies collapse after their governments created and replicated them almost to infinity.
 Central banks exercise control over the new creation and the laws they impose for its use and exchange with other goods.
 At least some cryptocurrencies follow a transparent path.
 Developers generate them in a controlled manner through crypto mining or other mechanisms.

 In addition, decentralization prevents a single person or central power from determining certain events that lead to a change in value.
 The market and its adoption determine when it is worth it.

 Although both types of currencies use encryption for something, cryptocurrencies are ahead in this field because they make greater use of this technology for different issues.
-Digital currencies use cryptography to protect against a hacker's ability to modify specific values.
+Digital currencies use cryptography to protect against hackers’ ability to modify specific values.
 But cryptocurrencies, despite doing so, use it for other things, such as the random generation of private, public, and address keys and mining.

 In the first case, the system only uses encryption so that the one who controls the coin remains the only one.
-Cryptocurrencies use encryption to give the users more power and decentralization.
+Cryptocurrencies use encryption to give users more power and decentralization.

 While in one, we get more privacy, in another, we get transparency that can be useful to avoid corruption cases.
 In the end, corruption occurs with the government’s intervention, which is precisely the one with the power to review these transactions, hiding this information through very complex bureaucratic processes.

-Transparency is also an essential part of decentralization since it makes it possible not to trust any third party and thus operate without a central entity.
+Transparency is also an essential part of decentralization.
+Since it makes it possible not to trust any third party and thus operate without a central entity.

 It is also interesting to talk about the price volatility of cryptocurrencies as a reason for the lack of stability.
 Something that will eventually diminish as there is more liquidity in the market.